Musicology & Ethnomusicology

 Brita Heimarck (Cornell), Associate Professor: Bali, sacred music of India, politics, mysticism.

-Miki Kaneda (Berkeley), Assistant Professor: transcultural music, the avant garde, sonic arts, race & gender (on leave, Fall, 2019).
+Miki Kaneda (Berkeley), Assistant Professor: transcultural music, the avant garde, sonic arts, race & gender.

 Gregory Melchor-Barz (Brown), Professor and Director of the School of Music: Africa, gender and sexuality, music and medicine.